Duhbinchi/MasamangMansanas/README.md

-# MasamangMansanas
-Using Tkinter GUI
+# Bad Apple using Tkinter GUI

-# All I did was just output it in a Tkinter Window
+All I did was just output it in a Tkinter Window.
+The creator of this bad apple in Python console is CalvinLocke (https://github.com/CalvinLoke/bad-apple)
-the creator of this bad apple in Python console is CalvinLocke (https://github.com/CalvinLoke/bad-apple) I myslef really did nothing, just 5-10 minutes of finding it how to use it in a Tkinter window so don't deserve credit for anything.

-END for my README, Their README are as follow:
+I myslef really did nothing, just 5-10 minutes of finding it how to use it in a Tkinter window so don't deserve credit for anything.
+END for my message, Their README are as follow:

 # bad-apple
  Bad Apple printed out on the console with Python!